-The very popular thesis that Ragusa's commercial fleet equaled that of Venice -HH4is found to be exaggerated, being literally true only for certain short periods after Venice had suffered large naval losses in its many wars with rivals.
-Another common view is that Ragusa's decline was due to use of faster route around Cape of Good Hope by Portuguese and Dutch. which allowed them to outcompete Ragusa and Venice for the Far East trade-HH5..Our data suggests a slight modification : there was such a causeeffect, but it was not immediate, indeed it took nearly a century to have strong impact.
-Another important historical hypothesis argues that Ragusan neutrality was very instrumental in avoiding negative economic impacts during regional wars, and even allowed it too profit from these wars.-HH6.
+The very popular thesis that Ragusa's commercial fleet equaled that of Venice - HH4 - is found to be exaggerated, being literally true only for certain short periods after Venice had suffered large naval losses in its many wars with rivals.
+Another common view is that Ragusa's decline was due to the use of the faster route to the East around the Cape of Good Hope by the Portuguese and Dutch, which allowed them to outcompete Ragusa and Venice for the Far East trade - HH5.
+Our data suggest a slight modification: there was such a cause and effect relationship, but it was not immediate, indeed it took nearly a century to have strong impact.
+Another important historical hypothesis argues that Ragusan neutrality was very instrumental in avoiding negative economic impacts during regional wars, and even allowed it to profit from these wars - HH6.
 Indeed this does seem borne out by the one statistic that is available for short-run periods, the movement of customs revenues.
 However, it was not possible to measure economic impacts more directly on the level of trade, shipping, or income since the latter are at best available for intervals of 25 years or so.
-Last, the widespread contention that Ragusa had a very small military with a low share of budget going to defense-HH7- could only be tested by comprehensive budget data at the very end of the Republic, about 1800.
-The comparatively very low share of about 12% is strongly consistent with qualitative assessments for earlier periods, though of course satisfactory confirmation would require data for these periods.
+Last, the widespread contention that Ragusa had a very small military with a low share of the budget going to defense - HH7 - could only be tested by comprehensive budget data at the very end of the Republic, about 1800.
+The comparatively very low share of about 12% is strongly consistent with qualitative assessments for earlier periods, though of course satisfactory confirmation would require collecting more data for these periods.

-On balance ,even when our attempts to use available data to better understand history have been incomplete, use of available data has raised many questions about conventional interpretations and thrown up a number of other possible hypotheses for testing by future researchers- seven such questions are noted in Table 5. .
-Any cliometric work on these is likely to require more direct measures of economic activity, trade, government fiscal position, monetary and credit indicators-that is data which can only be obtained by laborious archival research.
-Column 2 of the table indicates the type of data needed and we have tried to restrict the issues and data to those that the literature suggest are in principle available in the Archives.
+On balance, even when our attempts to use available data to better understand history have been incomplete the effort has raised many questions about conventional interpretations and thrown up a number of other possible hypotheses for testing by future researchers - seven such questions are noted in Table 5.
+We do not elaborate any further, as these have all been noted in the body of the paper.
+Any cliometric work on these is likely to require more direct measures of economic activity, trade, government fiscal position, monetary and credit indicators - that is, data that can only be obtained by laborious archival research.
+Column 2 of the table indicates the type of data needed and we have tried to restrict the issues and data to those that the literature suggests are in principle available in the Archives.